Collections

 {2, 'a', 'string'}

-You can define an empty set, but only with the set function (because empty curly braces define a dictionary):
+You can define an empty set, but only with the set function (because empty curly braces define a dictionary as we will see below):

 t = set()